umanovskis/baremetal-arm/doc/08_scheduling.md

 What does that tell us?
 Well, the scheduler seems to be working fine.
 Task 1 first gets executed at systime `5000`, which is enough time for task 2 to run twice, starting at times `2000` and `4000`.
 We can also see that this is very much not a real-time system, as the schedule we've provided serves as a suggestion for the scheduler but isn't strictly enforced.
 At systime `10000`, it's time for both tasks to be executed (task 1 for the 2nd time and task 2 for the 5th time), but task 1 gets the execution slot (due to having its entry earlier in the task table), and task 2 gets delayed until systime `11000`, when task 1 finishes.

 Life is good when you have a working scheduler, and indeed this kind of simple scheduler is pretty similar to what some embedded systems run in the real world.
 There are small improvements that can be made to the scheduler without fundamentally changing it, such as allowing each task to have a priority, so that the highest-priority task would be chosen at times when multiple tasks wish to run, such as at systime `10000` above.
+Note the low memory overhead of this scheduler.
+It uses 1 byte for the `table_idx` variable and creates a 12-byte task descriptor for each task.
+This kind of memory use is one of the reasons why such simple cooperative schedulers are a valid choice for resource-constrained embedded systems.

 It is also easy to introduce some problems that a cooperative scheduler won't be able to manage well.
 For example, create a third task that just runs a `while (1);` loop.
 The scheduler will run the task and the system will hang with no hope of recovery.
 In a real system, a watchdog would probably be configured and reset everything, but a reset loop is not much better than a plain hang.